Beach Blast (1993)

 The 1993 Beach Blast was the second and final Beach Blast professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on July 18, 1993, at the Mississippi Coast Coliseum in Biloxi, Mississippi.
 In the main event the team billed as "the Superpowers" (Sting and Davey Boy Smith) faced a team nicknamed "the Masters of the Power Bomb" (Big Van Vader and Sid Vicious) as part of a longer running rivalry between the two sides.

 WCW closed in 2001 and all rights to their television and PPV shows were bought by WWE, including the Beach Blast shows.
-In 2015, All WCW pay-per-views were made available on the WWE Network.

 Production

 Background

 In 1992 the Atlanta, Georgia based World Championship Wrestling (WCW) professional wrestling promotion increased their pay-per-view (PPV) shows from five in 1991 to six in 1992.
 As part of the expansion WCW came up with the concept of "Beach Blast", a summer show featuring a beach theme, complete with surfers, women in bikinis and an entrance set created to resemble a beach.
 In 1993 the Beach Blast show was moved to July and replaced the Great American Bash that WCW usually held in July.
 In 1994 the show was renamed Bash at the Beach, keeping the general theme of the summer event.
 In 2014 the show became available on the WWE Network, initially with some of the theme songs originally used being replaced with generic music, notably the entrance music for Sting and the Steiner Brothers composed by Jimmy Papa.
 In March 2014 the WWE restored the original music after an unsuccessful lawsuit by the composer.